maamumin/SUPara/README.md

               number={2},
               pages={46--51},
               year={2012},
-              publisher={Shahjalal University of Science and Technology, Bangladesh}
+              publisher={Shahjalal University of Science and Technology, Bangladesh}}"
-}"

 7. If the corpus fully or partially or any statistics or analysis generated from the corpus is used in any software, it must be acknowledged in a way that the acknowledgement is available to the users of the software.